-The bachelor’s thesis is a written dissertation to be written independently by the student on a topic agreed upon with a member of the Institute of Computational Linguistics.
-This may be a professor, lecturer or doctoral student at the institute.
+The bachelor’s thesis is a written dissertation to be written independently by the student on a topic agreed upon with a member of the Department of Computational Linguistics.
+This may be a professor, lecturer or doctoral student at the department.
 Group work is not allowed.
 One semester is allocated for the bachelor’s thesis, which is graded and is worth a total of 9 ECTS credits.

 In order to do a bachelor’s thesis, there is a special one-semester compulsory module that is normally booked by the student.
 This can only be booked once all compulsory modules have been successfully completed, and it should only be booked for a semester when it is certain that completion is possible.
 Before booking the module, the topic and the date of submission must be agreed upon with the supervisor of the thesis.
 Time for a possible revision period of the thesis is also to be considered in the planning.
 Consequently, the topic and the deadline should be agreed upon in the previous semester.

 The legal framework for writing a bachelor’s theses is laid down in the "Framework for the Study of Bachelor and Master Degree Programs at the Faculty of Arts and Social Sciences of the University of Zurich" of the Faculty of Arts and Social Sciences of the University of Zurich.

 If the bachelor’s thesis is not passed within the set deadlines, the module must be booked again.
 The module can only be repeated once, as is the case for all compulsory modules.

 The topic of the bachelor's thesis must be agreed with and approved by one of the representatives (professors) of computational linguistics.
 The agreed and approved topic will be recorded on the topic sheet (see below).
 The representative of the department can delegate this task to a member of middle management.
 Both theoretically oriented work and technical programming are possible.